- in person via our branch office network,

 Homes Partnership will hold data supplied with consent, where there is a legitimate interest in doing so (such as where a client or customer has registered with us, expressing an interest in buying, selling, letting or renting a property through us) for a period of two years.

-Where a transaction has been entered in to and there is a contractual necessity to do so, or where there is a requirement to comply with legal obligations (for example in order to comply with the requirement of the TPO Codes of Practice, both for Sales and Lettings Agents, to maintain clear and full written records of transactions for a period of six years and to comply with the Money Laundering Regulations 2017 requirement to hold records for a period of 6 years).
+Where a transaction has been entered in to and there is a contractual necessity to do so, or where there is a requirement to comply with legal obligations (for example in order to comply with the requirement of the TPO Code of Practice, both for sales and letting agents, to maintain clear and full written records of transactions for a period of six years, HMRC requirement to retain details in relation to financial data for six years, and to comply with the Money Laundering Regulations 2017 requirement to hold records for a period of five years).

 If you have an Account on our Website and it has been deemed dormant then we may delete the Account and all personal information “tied to” or “held against” it.
 We consider an Account to be dormant if one of the following conditions is met: